-Figuring out money woes can really be stressful like, where do you begin?
-What if we told you it is easier and more practical than you think.
+Figuring out money woes can really be stressful, what if we told you it could be solved easily and practically.
 No we are not going to suggest you crawl into a cave, throw on a paper bag/nap sack and live out your days.
 We are going to show you 50 awesome ways to save money now with these practical ready to use tips!

 Apply the tips in this post and you can start seeing the benefits rather quickly.
 As soon as the following month of implementation, with a little brain reprogramming (the hardest part) and discipline you will see results.
 Which, means more money in the bank.